 Car Diagnostic Scan Tool

-To test a car’s wheel ABS sensors, you will need a car diagnostic scan tool.
+To test various car sensors, in this case, the wheel ABS sensors, you will need a car diagnostic scan tool.
 We highly recommend the Autel MaxiCOM MK808BT.
-It is the upgraded or 2021 version of the MK808 and MX808, which features all systems diagnosis & 25+ Services (ABS Bleed, Oil Reset, EPB, SAS, DPF, BMS, Throttle, Injector Coding).
+The upgraded or 2021 version of the MK808 and MX808 features all systems diagnosis & 25+ Services (ABS Bleed, Oil Reset, EPB, SAS, DPF, BMS, Throttle, Injector Coding).